eshaanb11/habit_builder/README.md

 ## Project Concept

 Building habits can be challenging, especially when motivation fluctuates day-to-day.
-I wanted to create a **simple tool that encourages consistency**, tracks progress, and provides positive reinforcement.
+I wanted to create a simple tool that encourages consistency and tracks progress.

 This project explores:

 * **Input validation**: Ensuring users provide meaningful responses (`Y`/`N`).
 * **Gamification**: Rewarding users with streaks, points, and bonus points for consecutive completions.
-* **Persistence**: Saving user progress across sessions using JSON, allowing streaks and points to carry over each day.
+* **Data Storage**: Saving user progress across sessions using JSON, allowing streaks and points to carry over each day.
 * **Personalization**: The program greets the user by name, tracks a habit of their choice, and provides randomized motivational messages.
 * **User control**: Users can choose to restart their habit builder and reset their progress at any time.